eta-c/RbxSPL/README.md

 # Roblox Studio Packet Logger
  Logs packets incomming and outgoing from both server & client

 This was done lazily as you can tell by the code.
+(As you can see within issues, I'm working on a new version!!)

 ## Tools used for this project
 Sructure construction and used it to verify stuff in memory